 - Do meditation, yoga or tai chi, if your doctor says it's OK.

 - Keep a record.
 Keep an activity and food diary.
 This journal can help you remain accountable for your eating and exercise habits.
 You can discover behavior that may be holding you back as well as what works well for you.
 You also can use the journal to track other important health information such as blood pressure, cholesterol levels and overall fitness.

 Your appointment for weight loss help with one of our bariatric surgeons is the first step in what can be a lengthy process.
 Read more here for the Step-by-Step Process you must complete to gain approval for weight loss surgery.

 Frequently Asked Questions

 You probably have a lot of questions about obesity help, weight loss surgery and what it means for you.
-Read more here to see a list of the most frequently asked questions at DeKalb Medical's Comprehensive Weight Loss Center or call and speak to one of our professionals at 404.501.LOSE.
+Read more here to see a list of the most frequently asked questions at Emory Decatur Hospital's Comprehensive Weight Loss Center or call and speak to one of our professionals at 404.501.LOSE.